vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 LIMIT 10;
 ```

-You can check out the column names in the tables by clicking on the tabs to the right under the editor!
+Before getting started with the instructions below, check out the column names in the `films` table by clicking on the `films` tab to the right!

 *** =pre_exercise_code
 ```{python}
 connect('postgresql', 'films')
 set_options(visible_tables = ['films'])
 ```

 *** =sample_code